sdp8483/Keithley_17X_USB/README.md

     2. Use TI UniFlash.
 You can either install [UniFlash](http://www.ti.com/tool/UNIFLASH) or use the [UniFlash cloud tool](https://dev.ti.com/).
 The compiled code is in [firmware/releases](firmware/releases).

-3. Remove all the jumpers from the TI Launchpad used to connect the eZ-FET to the onboard target microcontrollers.
+3. Remove all the jumpers from the TI Launchpad used to connect the eZ-FET to the onboard target microcontroller.
 Connect the eZ-FET to connector J3 on the Keithley 17x USB adapter.
 The pinout is labeled on the silkscreen.
 It is not necessary to solder a header onto the PCB, I programmed all my boards using female to male Dupoint wires and held them in place while uploading the code.

 ![Remove Jumpers from Lauchpad](photos/ti_launchpad_noJumpers.jpg)